 I generally dissuade people from buying a pump-style filter because of the work involved and the fact that you have to stop often to pump.
 There are a few pump filters that are fast, but they’re expensive.
 At the same time, the filters I recommend provide amazing flavor and filtration, and they filter viruses and industrial pollutants.
 With so many people living in or near urban areas, this level of filtration is important for overall health during a long emergency.

-The Katadyn Pocket is my favorite pump-style filter because it has an excellent flow rate and is made from heavy-duty materials.
+The Katadyn Pocket is my favorite pump-style filter for hiking because it has an excellent flow rate and is made from heavy-duty materials.
 It’s rated to eliminate bacteria and viruses.
 Its disadvantage is the price.
 They’re currently around $400.
 The ceramic filter element and the heavy-duty metal housing makes it heavy, compared with lightweight gravity bags and filter set ups.

 However, the water from the Katadyn Pocket is crisp and clean.
 I would drink out of almost any water source if I had this with me to filter it first.

 These filters work well.
 I tested the original Survivor Filter in a creek that runs through a pasture, so there was probably plenty of bacteria in the water.
-After drinking the water, I had no troubles at all.
+After drinking the water, I had no trouble at all.
 The flow rate was decent, and I like that it comes with a cup.
 It’s light enough to take on a backpacking trip, and it fits easily in a medium-size pouch.

 Absolutely.
 Water is your first line of survival.
 Without water, you won’t last long.
 You can go up to three days without water and weeks without food.
 I always recommend that people who are just starting to prep address their water needs first.
 Even the most pristine mountain stream with no dwellings within miles can harbor bacteria such as giardia.
 During difficult times, more people may start using waterways for sanitary needs or there may be more runoff that leads to more contamination than usual.
 Bad water used to kill a lot of people.
 My own great-great-grandfather died of typhoid in the late 1930s.
 Drinking contaminated water can, at the very least, make you sick enough to be too weak or dehydrated to make it out of a remote location.